JuergenGutsch/blog/_source/_posts/2018-10-29-customizing-aspnetcore-09-actionfilters.md

 ---
 layout: post
-title: "Customizing ASP.NET Core Part 09: ActionFilter"
+title: "Customizing ASP.​NET Core Part 09: ActionFilter"
 teaser: "We keep on customizing on the controller level in this ninth post of this series.
 I'll have a look into ActionFilters and hot to create your own ActionFilter to keep your Actions small and readable."
 author: "Jürgen Gutsch"
 comments: true